Paths and cylinders

 A bisimplicial set is a bisimplicial object in Set.

-For a bisimplicial set, its diagonal is the simplicial set that this the precomposition with , i.e. the simplicial set with components.
+For a bisimplicial set, its diagonal is the simplicial set that is the precomposition with , i.e. the simplicial set with components

 The realization of a bisimplicial set is the simplicial set that is given by the coend